0

 Connection to Nature

 Gardening helps older people feel more connected to nature.
-This connection can enhance their appreciation for the environment and contribute to a sense of peace and well-being.
+This connection can enhance their appreciation for the environment and contribute to a sense of peace.
 Being outdoors also increases exposure to natural light, which helps regulate sleep patterns and maintain a healthy body clock.

 Tips for Safe Gardening